NishiyaKN/obsidian/500 OCI/IAM.md

 	- Every compartment is global, available in every region
 	- Up to 6 levels of nesting of compartments
 	- Can set budgets and quotas in each compartment
+# Tenancy
+- Tenancy Admin: who creates the account
+- Best practices:
+	- Don't use Tenancy Admin for day-to-day operations
+		 - Have OCI Admin (a user or group of admins) with proper policies to do that
+	- Create dedicated compartments to isolate resources
 # OCID (Oracle Cloud ID)
 - Unique Oracle-assigned identifier for each OCI resource